nikhil-iyer-97/wide-minima-density-hypothesis/README.md

 Please refer to section 3 in our paper for more details.

 *   PS: We recently wrote another paper where we use our hypothesis to automatically tune the learning rate on various datasets/models.
-We show boosts in test accuracy as well as reducing training time/steps required for generalization.[Link](https://arxiv.org/abs/2105.14526).
+We show boosts in test accuracy as well as reducing training time/steps required for generalization [Link](https://arxiv.org/abs/2105.14526)

 ### Knee LR Schedule
 Based on the density of wide vs narrow minima , we propose the Knee LR schedule that pushes generalization boundaries further by exploiting the nature of the loss landscape.
 The LR schedule is an explore-exploit based schedule, where the explore phase maintains a high lr for a significant time to access and land into a wide minimum with a good probability.
 The exploit phase is a simple linear decay scheme, which decays the lr to zero over the exploit phase.
 The only hyperparameter to tune is the explore epochs/steps.
 We have shown that 50% of the training budget allocated for explore is good enough for landing in a wider minimum and better generalization, thus removing the need for hyperparameter tuning.